Takhmina Ikromova: 2025

 Ikromova began her season in late February by competing for Italian club Ginnastica Ritmica Albachiara during the first stage of the Italian Serie A2 club championship, where the team won the gold medal.
 At the Grand Prix Mabella in late Mach, she won the bronze medal in the all-around behind Taisiia Onofriichuk and Sofia Raffaeli.
 She also won the silver medal in ball and finished 4th in the hoop final.

 In April, she competed at World Cup Sofia and won the bronze medal in the all-around.
 She won another bronze medal in the ball final and a silver medal in clubs.
 On 25-27 April, she competed at World Cup Tashkent, where she won the gold medal in the all-around ahead of Darja Varfolomeev and Liliana Lewinska.
 She won the gold medal in hoop, silver medals in the ball and ribbon finals and a bronze in clubs.
 In May, she became the 2025 Asian all-around champion.
 She also won gold in team, hoop and clubs and bronze in ball.

 On 17-19 July she won the all-around silver medal at the 2025 Summer Universiade in Essen.
 In the apparatus finals, she took gold in hoop and ribbon and silver in ball.
 Ikromova was selected to represent Uzbekistan alongside Anastasiya Sarantseva at the 2025 World Championships in Rio de Janeiro, Brazil.
 She took 5th place in the all-around final, equaling her result from the 2023 Worlds.
 She qualified to two apparatus finals, finishing 4th in ball and 8th in clubs.

+2026

+Ikromova started the season competing at Grand Prix Mabella in late March, where she won the silver medal in the all-around behind Taisiia Onofriichuk.
+She also won silver in hoop, bronze in ball and gold in clubs finals.
+In April, she won the bronze medal in the all-around at the Tashkent World Cup.
+She also won gold medals in hoop and ball and the silver medal in the clubs final.
+The next weekend, she competed at the Baku World Cup and took 4th place in the all-around.
+In the end of May, she competed at the 2026 Asian Championships in Bishkek and won six out of six possible gold medals (all-around, team, all apparatus finals).

+In June, Takhmina took the bronze medal in the all-around behind Varfolomeev and Onofriichuk at the World Challenge Cup Cluj-Napoca.
+She qualified to all four apparatus finals, winning silver medal in ribbon and placing 4th with ball, 5th with hoop and 6th with clubs.
+In July, she competed at the World Cup Milan and ended in 6th place in the all-around.
+In August, she was selected to represent Uzbekistan at the 2026 World Championships in Frankfurt, Germany.
+She was 18th in the all-around qualifications and had a massive improvement in the all-around final, finishing in 13th place.
+Of the apparatus finals, she qualified only in hoop, where she ended in 5th place (score 30.000).